-The rest of me is well wrapped in a double layer of blankets, resembling a cocooned butterfly ready to emerge.
-It’s nearly 8 am, yet outside remains shrouded in darkness, and the house is steeped in silence.
-I find myself comfortably lost in the arms of Morpheus, and I have absolutely no desire to leave my bed.
+The rest of me is wrapped in a double layer of blankets, resembling a cocooned butterfly ready to emerge.
+It’s nearly 8 a.m., yet the world outside remains shrouded in darkness, and the house is steeped in silence.
+I am comfortably lost in the arms of Morpheus, with absolutely no desire to leave my bed.

 Until a few weeks ago, I awoke at sunrise to the (annoying) calls of tropical birds.
-I would gear up and cycle to work, ready to dive into the breathtaking coral gardens of the Australian Great Barrier Reef.
+I would gear up and cycle to work, ready to dive into the breathtaking coral gardens of Australia’s Great Barrier Reef.
 Life was a blissful routine of flip-flops, Bermudas, and palm trees.

-The alarm disrupts my peace, forcing me to crawl out of my cocoon.
-The thermometer mocks me with a chilly 12 degrees inside my bedroom and a bone-chilling -10 outside.
+The alarm shatters my peace, forcing me to crawl out of my cocoon.
+The thermometer mocks me with a chilly 12 degrees inside my bedroom—and a bone-chilling -10 outside.

-Now, I find myself above the Arctic Circle, doing the same job in waters that hover just above freezing temperatures.
+Now, I find myself above the Arctic Circle, doing the same job in waters that hover just above freezing.

 Damn, what was I thinking?